 A cover intent, written by the student, describing her/his general academic and career goals along with a description of the intended use of the award (250 word maximum) and why the funding is needed.
 Applicant’s name, degree program, name of advisor, and name of institution department, mailing address and without exception e-mail should also be included in the letter.

 A description of the student’s thesis research (2 page maximum) must be included.

 A letter of support from a plant pathologist familiar with the candidate's scholarly accomplishment and potential.
-Letters of support may be submitted separately by the letter writer using the Award Application Form.
+Letters of support may be submitted separately by the letter writer using the Letter of Recommendation Form.

 A copy of the abstract for the oral or poster presentation to be given at the event must also be included.

 A cover intent, written by the applicant, describing her/his career goals along with a description of the intended use of the award (250 word maximum) and why the funding is needed.
 Applicant’s name, highest degree and date received, and name of institution granting it, current position title, current employer, mailing address and without exception e-mail should also be included in the letter.

 A letter of support from a plant pathologist familiar with the candidate's accomplishments and potential.
 Letters of support may be submitted separately by the letter writer using the Letter of Recommendation Form.